dchudz/odsc-2015-workflow/reveal.js/slides.md

 --

-## Where did these results come from?
+Where did these results come from?

-(Understanding where things came from is painful.)

-- (Show big dependency graph.
-Emphasize that it's often just in people's heads.)

 --

-## Might not bother asking for details
+Might not bother asking for details

-Do you bother asking for details?
+- Do you bother asking for details?
 (Will that be taken as doubt/criticism?)

-More likely to look into details (to build on or improve) if they're already open.
+- More likely to look into details (to build on or improve) if they're already open.

 --

-## Slow iteration

-Iterating is hard if executing downstream steps is tedious
+Iterating is slow if executing downstream steps is tedious

 ----